Overview

 I am a freelance researcher, writer and educator available to support your project.

-From securing funding and conducting investigations to creating compelling content and managing digital communications, I offer impact-focused research services.
+From securing funding and conducting primary research and investigations to creating compelling digital content, I offer impact-focused research services.
 Listed below are specific services I offer, followed by a brief overview of my CV.
 If you wish to get in contact, please reach out via the Contact Form.

 Skills & Services